GENERAL INFORMATION: 503-823-7404

 View from N Tillamook looking to the south and west toward Interstate.

-Construction workers will be on site six days a week, from 7:00 AM to 5:00 PM, Monday through Saturday.
+Construction workers will be on site six days a week, from 7:00 AM to 5:00 PM, Monday through Friday, with occasional Saturday work.

 For more information about this project, contact Terry Black, Public Information, at 503-823-1168